What Is Nebulizer Treatment and Cleaning?

 Nebulizer Compressor Care

 - Cover the compressor with a clean cloth when not in use.
 Keep it clean by wiping it with a clean, damp cloth as needed.
+Important: Unplug the compressor before cleaning it.

 - Do not put the air compressor on the floor either for treatments or for storage.